netsage-project/netsage-pipeline/website/docs/deploy/bare_metal_install.md

 ## Cron jobs

 Sample cron files are provided.
 Please review and uncomment their contents.
-These periodically download MaxMind, CAIDA, and Science Registry files, and also restart logstash daily.
+These periodically download MaxMind, CAIDA, and Science Registry files, and also restart logstash.
 Logstash needs to be restarted in order for any updated files to be read in.